HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                 },
                 legend: {
                     title: '📖 What This Means',
-                    content: 'A billing link tells your system "yes, we can legally and properly bill this product under this code."
-Without this link, you cannot bill insurance for that product-code combination, even if both exist in your system.'
+                    content: 'A billing permission tells your system "yes, we can legally and properly bill this product under this code."
+Without this permission, you cannot bill insurance for that product-code combination, even if both exist in your system.'
                 },
                 impact: {
                     title: '⚠️ What Happens if You Turn This OFF?',